 Purchasing alliances generally offer a health plan administrator that handles many service issues for the alliance’s members.
 The purchasing alliance will also generally be a good source of information about the quality of different plans, details about services and benefits, and other insurance issues.

 Keep in mind that while purchasing alliances offer greater choice and flexibility to small employers, the overall costs of the products they sell may or may not be lower than purchasing an insurance policy directly from an insurer.

 Another way you may be able to increase your purchasing power is to buy group coverage through a trade or professional organization.
 Contact your trade association or professional organization to see if it participates in any group purchasing plans.

 One thing to keep in mind about purchasing through an association is that you’ll likely need to approach them yourself.
 If you’re using a broker, he or she may not be familiar with the associations in your industry.
 Because each association is likely to have an established relationship with a broker or benefits consultant, your own broker may not have an incentive to seek out these arrangements for you.

 Health Insurance Exchanges

-The exchange will offer employers a choice of tiered categories of insurance packages, each with essential minimum benefits.
-This will allow easier comparison among plans.
+The exchange offers employers a choice of tiered categories of insurance packages, each with essential minimum benefits.
+This allows for easier comparison among plans.

 The Department of Health and Human Services has defined specific services that must be covered within these packages.
 This provision is designed to make sure everyone participating in the exchange has access to sufficient coverage.